 Because the procedure is usually done on an outpatient basis, it’s covered under Medicare Part B. Coverage may include the surgery, diagnostic exams and any medications administered in a clinical setting.
 Other medications, such as eye drops, which may be prescribed for at-home use in conjunction with the procedure, are covered under Part D, Medicare’s prescription drug plan.

-YAG laser capsulotomy is also covered under Medicare Advantage plans.
+YAG laser capsulotomy is also covered under Medicare Advantage (Medicare Part C) plans.
 Although coverage may vary by policy and carrier, Medicare Advantage plans are required to provide coverage that is at least equal to that of Original Medicare.

 Beneficiaries are typically responsible for copays, coinsurance and deductibles, as outlined in the terms of their plans.

 How Much Does YAG Laser Capsulotomy Cost?

 The cost for a YAG laser capsulotomy can range from several hundred dollars to about $1,500.
 Prices are typically affected by the individual provider and facility, your region, what type of insurance you have, and whether the procedure is being done on one or both eyes.

 In 2021, Medicare beneficiaries paid $113, on average, if the procedure was performed in an ambulatory surgical center.
 If the procedure was performed in a hospital outpatient department, patients paid an average of $163.
 These averages include both facility and doctor fees.
 If beneficiaries maintain supplemental insurance such as Medigap, their secondary coverage may pay for some or all of these costs.